Idan-Alashvili/CS-degree-Projects/cs projects/Data Science(Python)/README.md

   - `Overall_standings_2022_2023_modified.csv`
   - `Overall_standings_2023_2024_modified.csv`

-- **presentation**: Includes the presentation slides for the project.
+- **Presentation**: Includes the presentation slides for the project.

-- **report**: Contains the project report with detailed explanations and results.
+- **Report**: Contains the project report with detailed explanations and results.

 ## Data Processing